johndo100/vanvan/runit/README.md

 # runit - a UNIX init scheme with service supervision

-You can read about runit info on [runit website](http://smarden.org/runit).
+You can read about runit on [runit website](http://smarden.org/runit).

-Other helpful info is on [Void Linux Handbook](https://docs.voidlinux.org/config/services/index.html)
+Other helpful info is on [Void Linux Handbook](https://docs.voidlinux.org/config/services/index.html).

 So you can grab the folder of service you need in here, put it in `/etc/sv/` or somewhere you like.